-Oscars not so white, but Latinos, Asians missing
+Oscars nominations 2018: Not so white, but Latinos and Asians are missing

 For the second year in a row, the Academy Awards avoided an #OscarsSoWhite scandal.

 This year, the Oscars are definitely not all white, thanks to acting nominations for Mudbound's Mary J. Blige, The Shape of Water's Octavia Spencer, Get Out's Daniel Kaluuya and a surprise nomination for Roman J. Israel, Esq.'s Denzel Washington.